mykola-zalizniak/BotBrowser/README.md

 - macOS/Linux commands follow the same pattern; see [INSTALLATION.md](INSTALLATION.md) for full instructions.

 **Step 3: Verify**
-- Visit [CreepJS](https://abrahamjuliot.github.io/creepjs/) or your preferred test harness to confirm identical fingerprints.
+- Visit [CreepJS](https://abrahamjuliot.github.io/creepjs/) or your preferred fingerprint observatory to confirm identical privacy posture.
 - Timezone/locale/language auto-derive from your proxy/IP; override via CLI only when needed.